crowdAI/crowdai/CONTRIBUTING.md

     Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-    If you want to read about using crowdAI, you can have a quick look through these resources on the [Wiki](https://github.com/crowdAI/crowdai/wiki).
+    If you want to read about using crowdAI, you can have a quick look through these resources in the Wiki.

 ### Pull Requests